mhanyc/codingmental/content/articles/rebuilding-compiled.md

 ---
 author_name: "Zarina Mustapha"
 author_url: http://ctl.columbia.edu/about/team/mustapha/
-date: 2016-05-19
+date: 2016-06-09
-lede: "We moved CompilED to Hugo, a general-purpose static site generator, to test this framework's flexibility and durability to accommodate our blog's requirements and workflow.
-This post outlines how we converted CompilED from Movable Type, optimized it for accessibility, responsive design, and searchability, implemented lunr.js for search, and streamlined user experience."
+lede: "We moved CompilED to Hugo, a general-purpose static site generator, to test this framework\u2019s flexibility and durability to accommodate our blog\u2019s requirements and workflow.
+This post outlines how we converted CompilED from Movable Type, streamlined its user experience, and optimized the site for accessibility, responsive design, and searchability."
 poster: poster-rebuilding-compiled.jpg
 tags: ["hugo","html5","accessibility","responsive design","structured data","microdata"]
 title: "Rebuilding CompilED"